Increasing arc-connectivity by bounded- and fixed-size inversions: Characterising the (k,p) -invertible digraphs

 and in particular

 which implies that the number of arcs going from $X$ to $Y$ is equal to the number of arcs going from $Y$ to $X$.
-Since the number of edges in between $X$ and $Y$ in $G$ is precisely $|X|\cdot |Y|$ by Property~\ref{enumitem:kobstruction:ii}, we have $d_{D'}^+(X) = \frac{1}{2}|X|\cdot |Y|$, and Property~\ref{enumitem:kobstruction:iii} guarantees that $D\neq D'$.
-Since $D'$ was taken arbitrarily, it follows that $D$ is not $k$-arc-strong. \end{proof}
+Since the number of edges in between $X$ and $Y$ in $G$ is precisely $|X|\cdot |Y|$ by Property~\ref{enumitem:kobstruction:ii}, we have $d_{D}^+(X) = \frac{1}{2}|X|\cdot |Y|$ \end{proof}

+We are now ready to prove the easy direction of Theorem~\ref{thm:invertibility_odd_case}, namely that $k$-obstructions are not $(k,p)$-invertible.

+\begin{lemma} For any odd integer $p\geq 3$, if a digraph $D$ is a $k$-obstruction then it is not $(k,p)$-invertible. \end{lemma} \begin{proof} Let $D$ be an arbitrary $k$-obstruction with underlying graph $G$, and let $(X_1,\dots,X_r,Y)$ be a $k$-certificate for $D$.
+Observe that, $p$ being odd, starting from $D$, any \eqp{p}-inversion reverses an even number of edges between $X$ and $Y$, yielding another $k$-obstruction.
+Therefore, $D$ being arbitrary, we only have to prove that $D$ is not $k$-arc-strong.